Learn TypeScript

 - Let's create a user defined type guard to check whether an object is a

-as the return statement, but this could be used directly as a type guard.
+function isPerson(contact: Contact): contact is Person { return (contact as Person).firstName !== undefined;}We could have used "firstName" in contact as the return statement, but this could be used directly as a type guard.
 A more common implementation for a user-defined type guard is to check whether properties have values, which is what we have done here.

 - In the

-function, output "Hello {firstName}" if thecontact
+sayHellofunction, output "Hello {firstName}" if thecontactparameter is aPersonusing theisPersontype guard:

-function sayHello(contact: Contact) { if (isPerson(contact)) { console.log("Hello " + contact.firstName); }}
+function sayHello(contact: Contact) { if (isPerson(contact)) { console.log("Hello " + contact.firstName); }}What is the type of contact in the if branch?

 Neat!